gbzenobi/CSharp-NT8-OrderFlowKit/README.md

 the level of supply and demand.
 A good trader(or an AI algorithm in my case) can provide us information about a possible future price imbalance, and using this knowledge exploit a resistance point at which to place an order.
 In other words, the order flow shows us the number of contracts at each price level, which is why it is sometimes also called "Cluster Chart" or "Footprint".

-This tools offers a lot of styles and formulas to deal with it.
+This tools offers a lot of styles and formulas to deal with it:
 * Formulas: Bid/Ask, Total Delta, Total, Delta
 * Representation: Volume(raw numbers), Percent
 * Position(Profile): Left, Right